Skip to Content

 Zero Waste Lifestyle

-I ask myself a lot of questions these days.
-Whenever I make purchases, I’m always looking to make the best choice for both the planet and my pocket book.
+I ask myself a lot of questions about truly sustainable choices these days.
+Whenever I make purchases, I’m always looking to make the best choice for both the planet and my pocketbook.

-The other pair were made in US, had no plastic tag, but were pricey.
+The final ones were made in US and had no plastic tag, but were pricey.

 After we ate a delicious lunch, we headed to Rainbow Grocery.
 I plan to update that post with better photos, but it is the land of all things in bulk.
 And, I mean ALL things.